-Red Anjou Pear is bathed in stunning clusters of white flowers with purple anthers along the branches in early spring.
+Anjou Pear is bathed in stunning clusters of white flowers with purple anthers along the branches in early spring.
 It has forest green deciduous foliage.
 The glossy pointy leaves turn an outstanding deep purple in the fall.
-The fruits are showy red pears with hints of light green, which are carried in abundance in early fall.
+The fruits are showy green pears with a red blush, which are carried in abundance in early fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

-Red Anjou Pear fruit Photo courtesy of NetPS Plant Finder
+Anjou Pear fruit Photo courtesy of NetPS Plant Finder